-When it comes to the green country day 2 test, let us guide your choice.
+When it comes to the non-red country day 2 test, let us guide your choice.

 What is the Day 2 Test?

-A Day 2 test for travellers – also known as the Green Country COVID Test – is a mandatory COVID test for some travellers entering England.
+A Day 2 test for travellers is a mandatory COVID test for all travellers entering England.
 You will be asked to provide details of your testing plans on your Passenger Locator Form as you travel.
 If you haven’t organised your test before you fly, you face a fine.

 Who needs a Day 2 COVID Test?

-The Day 2 only COVID test is for travellers entering England from ‘green list’ countries.
+The Day 2 only COVID test is for all travellers entering England from ‘non-red’ list countries.
 It’s a mandatory test – you must take it by law – and it’s something you have to buy yourself (you can’t get it on the NHS).

 If you’re not sure which test you should be taking, take a look at the table below, or our COVID Testing for Travellers guide.
 This article covers the Day 2 and 8 package, Fit-to-Fly and Day 2 testing.